Yassine-Nabou/Yassine-Nabou.github.io/README.md

 My main research is on numerical optimization: theory, algorithms, and applications.
-I am currently focusing on efficient methods (both deterministic and stochastic) for convex optimization and nonconvex optimization, with applications in machine learning, control, signal/image processing, engineering, and data science.
+I am currently focusing on efficient methods (both deterministic and stochastic) for convex optimization and nonconvex optimization, with applications in machine learning, engineering, and data science.

 Currently I am a postdoctoral researcher at university of Helsinki, Finland, working in the department of Mathematics and Statistics with [Tuomo Valkonen](https://tuomov.iki.fi).